cncf/toc/projects/kubescape/kubescape-incubation-proposal.md

 - [X] **Review and acknowledgement of expectations for [Sandbox](sandbox.cncf.io) projects and requirements for moving forward through the CNCF Maturity levels.**
 - Met during Project's [initial application on 13-DEC-2022 to CNCF](https://github.com/cncf/toc/issues/978) and reflected through initial application to [Incubation on 13-NOV-2023](https://github.com/cncf/toc/pull/1209) and subsequent [application in the updated format on 4-APR-2024](https://github.com/cncf/toc/issues/1291)

-- [ ] **Due Diligence Review.**
+- [X] **Due Diligence Review.**

-Completion of this due diligence document, resolution of concerns raised, and presented for public comment satisifies the Due Diligence Review criteria.
+Completion of this due diligence document, resolution of concerns raised, and presented for public comment satisfies the Due Diligence Review criteria.

 - [X] **Additional documentation as appropriate for project type, e.g.: installation documentation, end user documentation, reference implementation and/or code samples.**

-The project provides adopters with appropriate documentation for installation and configuration of Kubescape given its maturity level, to include necessary [prerequisites](https://kubescape.io/docs/install-operator/), however it is important to note that the docs may introduce some confusion for adopters looking to get started as the [Getting Started guide](https://kubescape.io/docs/getting-started/) has different instructions than [the client](https://kubescape.io/docs/install-cli/) and [cluster install](https://kubescape.io/docs/install-operator/).
+The project provides adopters with appropriate documentation for installation and configuration of Kubescape given its maturity level, to include necessary [prerequisites](https://kubescape.io/docs/install-operator/).

-It is recommended the project convert the Getting Started page to be more tutorial-oriented.
-The getting started page makes several assumptions, such as access to a machine already running a cluster.
-In order to more efffectively allow potential adopters to try out Kubescape, providing them a tutorial they can run locally that expands on the Overview section, and potentially suggests how the output of Kubescape can be releveraged for achieving security outcomes (i.e. continuous monitoring for compliance with CIS benchmarks) with existing dashboards, tools, and other monitoring and visibility solutions (i.e. linking to the [prometheus operator instructions](https://kubescape.io/docs/operator/prometheus-integration/) or the[ VEX document generation](https://kubescape.io/docs/operator/generating-vex/#what-is-vex)).
+The project recently made changes to their getting started page to provide greater clarity to individuals unfamiliar with the project and the documentation also includes three tutorials to assist individuals in becoming familiar with Kubescape, how to harden a cluster, and using kubescape to enforce security policies on github repositories.

 ## Governance and Maintainers

 Note: This section was completed leveraging TAG Contributor Strategy's Governance Review template and was conducted on the project's governance document from the following commit: [accc8a38347297ef41d72deef617af5a8995d22b](https://github.com/kubescape/kubescape/commit/accc8a38347297ef41d72deef617af5a8995d22b).

 The following items are considered non-blocking for Incubation level but if unresolved will see the community stagnate and the project fail to meet criteria for Graduation.
-* Cross link appropriate files, contributing, maintainers, and governance are all related topics and content and should be appropriately linked to answer community questions and provide a complete understanding of how the project operates and how individuals may grow, progress, and advance the project.
-* The maintainer file needs updated to reflect the correct maintainers and their affiliation
-* The governance should be updated to:
-  * reduce duplication of content,
-  * ensure all names roles are held to the same expectations of conduct and adherence to governance,
-  * define how and when decisions are made by the maintainers,
-  * define a contributor ladder which leverages existing merit of contributions (such as committer role) for maintainership eligibility,
+* Define a contributor ladder which leverages existing merit of contributions (such as committer role) for maintainership eligibility,
-  * update security-insights to correctly reflect the maintainers of the project
 * Create a clear focus for community engagement
-  * Ensure the meeting DAY of the week and meeting notes are linked under ##Community on the read me as well as in the contributor guide.
-  * Determine appropriate scope for slack channels and actively promote that usage for those channels (within them and within the project docs/repo)
   * Define the use of “ideas” versus proposals and issues for the project, make better use of the [proposals folder structure](https://github.com/kubescape/kubescape/tree/d82e8daa25d616a8ea2ac75e6e723a29805db727/docs/proposals) and define this as part of the contributing file.

 The [maintainers file](https://github.com/kubescape/kubescape/commit/74bfb57d3a135645f1c9ea9ab0e78d718dbf76f9) is complete with 5 individuals listed but is out of date as one maintainer currently works at Kaleido.
 The governance describes the expectations of maintainers and the requirements for consideration as maintainer.
 It also describes the conditions under which a maintainer is removed, this is limited to their activities on project work within a 12 month window.
 The governance also details a role known as committer and the method for proposing contributors to become committers.
 There is no contingency to be a committer prior to application as a maintainer.